 An island of immaculate beaches, charming restaurants, friendly bars, and lots of activities – Samos is the jewel of the Aegean Sea.
-With history and culture, this island is vibrant yet relaxed, with a bustling capital and an abundance of interesting places for you to explore.
+With history and culture, this island is vibrant yet relaxed, with a bustling capital and an abundance of interesting places for you to explore on your holidays to Samos.

 The island of Samos has plenty to see and do and is the perfect destination for couples, groups, and families alike.
 The pristine beaches are also home to several diving centres that can take you on trips to explore close reefs, shipwrecks and nearby uninhabited islands.
 On the north coast of the island, windsurfing is one of the more popular activities.

 There are a variety of footpaths for hiking on Samos, which can take you on adventures to old monasteries, vineyards, waterfalls, villages, or caves.
-And when all of this excitement gets too much, you can retire to one of the many charming bars and restaurants on the island and relax with a glass of Samian wine.
+And if all of this excitement gets too much during your Samos holiday, you can retire to one of the many charming bars and restaurants on the island and relax with a glass of Samian wine.

 Also on the north coast, Kokkari is a sweet seaside town with plenty of options for places to stay.
 You'll find high-end hotels with pristine swimming pools, private apartments with perfect beach views, and plenty of options for travellers on a budget who are looking for a luxurious holiday in this relaxed and friendly town.